 The lifeblood behind Darn Good Yarn is our global community of talented artisans.
 Around the world, Darn Good Yarn employs people who have been marginalized or mistreated by society.
 With our co-ops, these artisans can find sustainable, safe, fair, and year-round employment to support themselves and their families.
 You can learn more about our artisans by clicking here.

 Our customers are an important part of our community as well!
 We love our customers and are in awe everyday of their empathy, support, and kindness not only to our artisans, but to each other.
 We have built a close knit community for people to safely express their creativity!
-Click on one (or all) of groups down below and join the ever-growing community of like-minded creatives.
+Click on one (or all) of groups down below and join the ever-growing community of like-minded friends.

 Darn Good Yarn and its subsidiaries, commit to doing good in the world by operating a business with a foundation in the tenets of the triple bottom line framework.